Sudanese army, its rivals announce another cease-fire

 The conflict between the military and the RSF has once again derailed Sudan’s transition to democratic rule after decades of dictatorship and civil war.

 A popular uprising four years ago helped depose long-time autocrat Omar al-Bashir.
-But Burhan and Dagalo joined to carry out a 2021 coup.
+But Burhan and Dagalo jointly carried out a 2021 coup.
 Both generals have a long history of human rights abuses, and their forces have cracked down on pro-democracy activists.

 Under international pressure, Burhan and Dagalo recently agreed to a framework agreement with political parties and pro-democracy groups.
 But the signing was repeatedly delayed as tensions rose over the integration of the RSF into the armed forces and the future chain of command. ___ Magdy reported from Cairo.
 Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Lorne Cook in Brussels contributed to this report.